-By using ‘picture’ windows creatively we unlocked the amazing views towards the City.
+By using picture windows creatively, we unlocked amazing views towards London.
 This image was used in The Sunday Times article, ‘Framing the View’.

 "When designing a residential space, the type and size of windows and doors is important, as they set the tone for the whole project.

-In planning Hill Road, I used differing window placements to create a drama or harmonious symmetry of internal design, as well as to maximise the stunning views.
-The dining level benefits from full-height glass, while five tall, slim windows to both the kitchen and living areas offer symmetry inside and out."
+In planning Hill Road, I used differing window placements to create drama and a harmonious symmetry of internal design, as well as to maximise the stunning views.
+The dining level benefits from full-height glass, while five tall, slim windows in the kitchen and living areas offer symmetry inside and out."